Save Money. Save Energy.

 What is Efficiency Arizona?

 The Inflation Reduction Act, signed by President Biden on August 16, 2022, allocates millions of dollars to Arizona households to increase energy efficiency, promote clean energy and combat climate change through various initiatives, including the Home Efficiency Rebates Program (HOMES) and the Home Electrification and Appliance Rebates Program (HEAR) the State of Arizona will now be offering.
-The first phase of Efficiency Arizona will be an air-conditioning replacement program.
-Future phases will roll out in the next few months.
-Sign up to receive program updates below.

 In Arizona, the Governor’s Office of Resiliency will manage the Efficiency Arizona Rebate Programs with a third-party implementer and will work closely with a wide array of local community based organizations, stakeholders, utilities and industry associations across the state.
 Efficiency Arizona will include a variety of ways to ensure Arizona residents save energy and have a more resilient home.

-First Phase of Efficiency Arizona is Open
+Phases of Efficiency Arizona

 Mid 2025